 Disturbances would occur to the same soil map units with similar effects as those described for Alternative 2.
-Negligible long-term adverse effects of project activities would occur to Urban soils and fill materials.
+Negligible, direct, long-term, adverse effects of project activities would occur to Urban soils and fill materials.

-Major long-term adverse effects to soils in natural areas within the project area would occur similarly to Alternative 2.
+Moderate, direct, long-term, adverse effects on soils in natural areas within the project area would occur similarly to Alternative 2.
 Coastal defenses and the living shoreline would disturb a total of 1.96 acres of wetland and 4.18 acres of estuarine waters.
 These project elements would completely cover or remove natural soils.
 This enhancement would occur as sandy growing medium and protective rock sills are placed over natural soils.
 This activity results in the conversion of marine sediments and the enhancement of intertidal soils to create a protected marsh fringe and rocky substrate.